mikaelbr/node-notifier/README.md

     message: 'Hello from node, Mr. User!',
     icon: path.join(__dirname, 'coulson.jpg'), // Absolute path (doesn't work on balloons)
     sound: true, // Only Notification Center or Windows Toasters
-    wait: true // Wait with callback, until user action is taken against notification, does not apply to Windows Toasters as they always wait
+    wait: true // Wait with callback, until user action is taken against notification, does not apply to Windows Toasters as they always wait or notify-send as it does not support the wait option
   },
   function(err, response) {
     // Response is response from notification